 bymail: pictures of plants that have been cut back potentially for mail order but they might also be divided the following year or be placed in a larger pot for more money.

 As of 2015 when plants flower and we verify the variety we stick a price sticker to the side of the pot thats large enough to be seen in pictures.

 I can send plants to the following states without having to have them inspected; Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, West Virginia, Wisconsin, Wyoming (I cut the address out of your email printout and stick it to the package).
-Other states, not listed, require additional charges for an inspection by the Agriculture Dept. and have to be sent bare root while dormant usually in March or April.

 I dont sell roses until they have been identified probably from the flower as often plants are stuck by people who dont label them properly.
 I make all notes with a paint pen either on the side of the pot or on a label attached to the pot.
 I want something thats not easily seperated from the plant (plant stakes are constantly being removed and stuck in the wrong pots).
 When we are rooting cuttings I often have other people with me helping and plants can get mis-labeled so I think that not selling them until they have flowered is a good idea.